redox-os/orbtk-book/src/ch02-09-crate-widgets.md

 ### What is a View

-If you take the Rust code that makes a `view` in a structural way, it will answers to the following questions:
+If you take the Rust code that makes a `view` in a structural way, it will answer to the following questions:

 * Which entities are used?
 * What is the entities tree formed?